jared-richard-clarke/frost-library/README.md

    without consuming any input.
 Some grammars, however, require arbitrary lookahead.
 Lookahead should be allowed if required explicitly.
 This technique was pioneered by Dan Leijen and Erik Meijer for Parsec.

 - [ ] Parameterize input.
-Currently inputs only strings.
+Currently supports only strings.

 ## Side Note About Applicatives: `apply` or `<*>`